Jasonyentw/CSC-413-02-Spring-2024-assignment1/README.md

   - The `ExpressionDriver` adaptor class stated above should have a while loop that will:
     - Ask the user to enter values, either integer or double, for the 4 identifiers `a`, `b`, `c`, and `d`, which should be stored in the application.
     - Call the `evaluateInfix` and `evaluatePostfix` methods which, in turn, will use the user

+-provided values for each of the 4 identifiers (`a`, `b`, `c`, `d`), assign the values to each identifier, compute the final value for that expression, and print the computed value in the following format for the two expression types:
+      ```java
+      “Value of infix string (a+b)*(c+d) with a=10, b=3, c=3, d=4 is 52”
+      “Value of postfix string ac−b^d+ with a=10, b=3, c=3, d=4 is 68”
+      ```
+    - The while loop, in each of its iterations, should ask the user if computing is needed.
+If the user responds “yes”, identifier values will be solicited from the user, and both expressions are computed.
+If, however, the user chooses to answer “no”, the program should be ended.

+### Contributing

+Feel free to contribute to this project.

+### License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.